 • Vietnam

-Valid Checkpoints for the Russian E-Visa
+Valid checkpoints for the Russian e-Visa

-You can enter Russia overland from Estonia, Lithuania, Latvia, Poland, Finland (border currently closed), Georgia, Mongolia, China, and North Korea with an e-visa.
+Estonia, Latvia, Lithuania, Poland, Finland (Note: Border currently closed), Georgia, Mongolia, China and North Korea

 International airports